DekinderDries/track-shared-js/60-projects/20-parkshark/README.md

 - We want to see a clear visualized **product backlog**
 - We want to see a **project kickoff** followed by **2 sprints** of two days.
-- At the start of the sprint we want to see a **sprint kickoff meeting** defining the **sprint backlog** (estimated and prioritized) of that sprint
+- At the start of the sprint we want to see a **sprint kickoff meeting** defining the **sprint backlog** (estimated and prioritized) of that sprint.
+Estimations can be done in T-shirt sizes (S,M,L,XL), according to the complexity of the story.
+Ask us for more info if you're not sure what this means.
 - We want to see a clear visualized sprint backlog and up-to-date kanban board
 - We want to see **daily standups** (at least once a day on fixed timeslots) discussing the current sprint progress by using a kanban board
 - We want to see a **sprint review** (=demo) and **retrospective** at the end of the project
-- In Sococo we want to see a link to:
+- In your team's Slack channel, we want to see a link to:
     - kanban board
     - team calendar (daily standup, sprint kickoff, scrumboard, whiteboard, ...)

 **Project kickoff guidelines:**
+- Choose a team name and create a Slack channel for your team
 - Define team rules
     - Daily standup at X
     - Scrummaster role (fixed, rotating)